pankajsy9/flowallet_2.0/README.md

 Flowallet connects to the local flocore wallet and communicates with it to perform transactions and data fetch.

 Flowallet is accessed through URL.
 To make this possible NodeJS is used.
-The server is in NodeJS.
-This allows us to use bitcoin JS libraries on the server side.
-On top of this, NodeJS is well known enough that others can easily contribute.

 How to use ?